piusatwau/PersonalLearning/lean six sigma.md

+# Lean Sigma
-Lean Sigma, also known as **Lean Six Sigma**, is a methodology that combines **Lean principles** and **Six Sigma techniques** to improve processes, enhance quality, and reduce waste.
+Also known as **Lean Six Sigma**, is a methodology that combines **Lean principles** and **Six Sigma techniques** to improve processes, enhance quality, and reduce waste.
 It is widely used across industries, including manufacturing, healthcare, and services, to streamline operations and achieve efficiency.

 ### Key Concepts: